-I made this beautiful little blueberry and lemon curd dutch baby when my mother in law visits, it's her favorite and requests it by name.
+I make this beautiful little blueberry and lemon curd dutch baby when my mother in law visits, it's her favorite and requests it by name.

 What Is A Dutch Baby?

-Typically you cook this in a cast iron skillet or a metal pan, when it bakes the edges rise way up!
+Typically you would want tp cook this in a cast iron skillet, when it bakes the edges rise way up!
 It’s so fluffy and delicious.

 And the dutch baby is actually not even dutch, it's german and you'll see them go by german pancake.
 Which is what we called them growing up, or just egg pancakes.

-This dutch baby is really similar to my lemon zest dutch baby recipe.
+This dutch baby is really similar to my lemon dutch baby recipe.
 The only difference is that this has blueberries in it and lemon curd on top.
-Wowza!
-Blueberries and lemon are like peanut butter and jelly.

-This particular recipe is the perfect size for two to share, whereas the other one is for a party of 4.
+This particular recipe is the perfect size for two to share, whereas the other ones are for a party of 4.

 Or could it be a party of 5 and just laugh about how punny that is?